China - A Trip Along the Silk Road (Part 2 of 3)

 After lunch we walked to CAAC.
 On the way, we stopped to "admire" an advertisement for an oil refinery which was depicted with a beaker and a perfume bottle.
 At this point a guy came up to offer to help if we had lost our way.
 He was a student and had been studying English for 7 years and wanted to practice.
 He walked the rest of the way and waited with us until the airport bus came.
 A very nice, helpful guy.

 At the airport there was a long line of people waiting at a check-in counter with no sign above it.
 None of the counters had signs, in fact, and I don't know why people picked that one to queue up at.
 Suddenly several ticket counter signs lit up with various flight #'s.
 Ours was the one with the huge line, but most people didn't want that flight.
 In the ensuing confusion of bags, I climbed over and around and made my way to the front and was one of the first to check in.
 Not having any bags encumbering me helped and I planted myself in front of the scale so no one could get their bags on it (though they were trying) and thrust out my tickets as the Chinese do.
 I was successful and came away with 2 boarding cards.
 I moved sideways from the scale while the agent was processing me and let two families fight out who could get their stuff on the scales next.
-The hard part was getting away from the desk through the hoard that had now figured out which counter to cluster at by now.
+The hard part was getting away from the desk through the hoard that had now figured out at which counter to cluster.

 I don't understand the lines.
 It happened twice more at the security check and for boarding.
 People formed a nice neat orderly looking line at the closed doors and all waited patiently.
-Then, the doors open and the line disintegrates as everyone rushes for the door.
+Once the doors open, the line disintegrates as everyone rushes for the door.
 It turned out that we got a jet rather than a propeller plane so the trip was only 1.5 hours instead of the expected 5.
 The plane was packed and most people didn't check bags either so there was a lot of luggage in the aisles and in peoples laps.
 We were just barely able to squeeze our packs under the seats where our feet could have gone.

 In Kashgar we got on the CAAC bus from the airport to town as recommended by LP.
 This turned out to be a mistake as we saw a bus with "Seman Hotel" emblazoned across the side pull away as we looked out from our bus window.
 It worked out fine in the end, we got to town, walked a couple of blocks and found a pony cart that took us to the Seman Hotel.
 (The former Russian Consulate) where we have a double for 60Y.
 The former British Consulate (Chini Bagh) is also a hotel but according to LP is quite run down.
 Too bad, since I'm enjoying reading Lady McCartney's book "An English Lady in Chinese Turkestan" at the moment.

-One get a strange kind of jet lag in China.
+One gets a strange kind of jet lag in China.
 The whole country runs on Beijing time but that means it doesn't get dark until close to midnight on this side of the country.
 I don't know if I should be going to bed or getting dinner at 10pm.

 (June 6, 1991) KASHGAR

 I'm recovering from a relapse of my head cold so I have rested for a couple of days.
 Fortunately there are a lot of cafes clustered around the hotel so I can venture out to get a small bite to eat then come back and rest a bit more.
-A place called John's Cafe is right inside the hotel and is very pleasant to sit and sip lemon tea.
+A place called John's Cafe is right inside the hotel and is a very pleasant place to sit and sip lemon tea.
 "John" is a Chinese hustler who arranges jeeps or tickets or whatever you need for a small commission.
-We overheard a deal going on between him, 3 pretty geeky looking guys (who am I to talk!) and a few Uygurs concerning finding some stones and transport to the border.
+We overheard a deal going on between him, 3 pretty geeky looking guys (who am I to talk!) and a few Uygurs concerning finding some gemstones and transport to the border.
 All I could think was that this seems like a very elaborate D & D game because these guys didn't look like they could find their way out of the Glendale Galleria let alone pull off some gem deal and get into Afghanistan.

 Today we went to the PSB to get our Visas, which expire tomorrow, extended.
 At first the guy said these have already been extended once and can not be extended again.
 We said but we just need a few days to get to the border at which point the guy became very helpful and added a Visa extension stamp on the spot.
 He decided to give us a week, in case the bus breaks down or something.
 So we can stay for Sunday market and still be legal when we get to the border.

-We started taking our Malaria pills today.
+We began taking our Malaria pills today.

 (June 7, 1991) KASHGAR